Cost/Benefit Analysis:Three Gorges Dam

 Within the next seven years, life along the Yangtze River in China will change.
 Millions of people will be displaced.
 Ancient artifacts will disappear and the environment will be altered forever.
 At the same time, however the Chinese will increase their capacity to produce electrical power in the area, and they will gain new ability to control damaging floods.
 Also, some say air quality will be improved with the increased use of electrical power.
 Is this new project an appropriate one for the Chinese to undertake?
 What are the costs and benefits of this new dam and who is affected by the decision made?

-In groups of four, you will work to research and evaluate this project.
-You will assume one of the four roles listed below.
-Select your role; then read the information about your role in this activity and the perspective you will bring to your group's preliminary decision.
+In groups of four, students will work to research and evaluate this project.
+Each student will assume one of the four roles listed below.
+Select your role; then read the information about your role and the perspective you will bring to your group's preliminary decision.

-You should now return to your original group to share what you have learned.
-You will need to listen to differing points of view about this project and then discuss/decide how you as a group would vote on this project if you could.
+The students are now returning to their original group to share what they have learned.
+They will need to listen to differing points of view about this project and then discuss/decide how they as a group would vote on this project if they could.
 Please use the following process:

-- Take turns sharing what you have learned.
-Briefly describe your roles and points of view, then share the questions/answers you researched.
+- The students take turns sharing what they have learned.
+The students will briefly describe their roles and points of view, then share the questions/answers they researched.

 - Work together to fill out the Group Report Sheet.

 - Within the small group, vote on the merits of this project.
-Try to reach a consensus, but use majority rule if you must.
+The students will try to reach a consensus, but use majority rule if they must.

-- Select a reporter who will share this information with the rest of the class at the appropriate time.
+- The groups will select a reporter who will share this information with the rest of the class at the appropriate time.

-Once the activity is complete; you are ready to have a class discussion (and perhaps a class vote online), you could use questions/activities such as these:
+Once the activity is complete and you are ready to have a class discussion (and perhaps a class vote online), you could use questions/activities such as these:

 - Use the demographic information presented to compare your vote with the nationwide survey information.

-- Now discuss why you voted the way you did
+Now discuss with the students why they voted the way they did

 - What were the benefits of this project?